 The Department does not provide a list of approved hemp seed vendors.
 To qualify as an approved seed distributor, seeds must be accompanied by documentation demonstrating that that they will produce hemp with a THC level of no more than 0.3 percent.

-I want to purchase hemp to process in Massachusetts, is there a list of hemp growers available?
+Is there a list of hemp growers and/or processors available?

 Can I process crops that were grown outside of Massachusetts?

 Additional Resources for Can I process crops that were grown outside of Massachusetts?